 We PRIMARILY pull from the Jackson County Shelter, but will help other pets in need whenever we have the means to do so, and that will be a decision of the FJCASP board members.

 Now on the flip side, fostering is not always easy – whether it’s housetraining, chewing, medical treatments, not being able to save them all, or saying goodby when they get adopted or go in transport.
 Fostering is not for everyone, BUT sometimes you don’t know unless you GIVE IT A TRY!
 You may surprise yourself.
 Although it is very rewarding, being a foster family for FJCASP is a commitment so it is important to consider all the facts to determine if this is something you truly want to do.
-There are requirements, responsibilities and personal liabilities that come along with caring for any pet brought into your home.

 The average commitment for each animal is 6-12 weeks.
 The need to be out of the shelter for a minimum of 2 weeks.
 In some circumstances they could require a longer stay than 6 weeks – if they are heartworm positive, have another illness or needed additional training, lack of adopters, etc.